the-disco-option/ashes-calculator-images/README.md

 This tool is build on upon the foundations of the Factorio Calculator.
 Please consider donating to their [Patreon page](https://www.patreon.com/kirkmcdonald).

-- [] TODO: composite items, more than one materials
+- [x] TODO: composite items, more than one materials
-- [] TODO: slate weapon molds
+- [x] TODO: slate weapon molds
 - [] TODO: gathering tools
+- [] TODO: support multiple recipes per resource